natalia-buzkova/english-for-designers/05-storytelling/index.md

 I believed that if I get to understand minds of other people, then I will understand the one of my brother.

 My relationships changed too.
 Making my friends and family feel like they are never alone in this world became my top priority.
 I wanted to make them feel loved, worthy and accepted.
 I took their problems as if they were mine and found my value in their happiness.
+And my personal fauilure in their grief.

 ![Photo of of a friend group celebrating birthday during summer](../img/photo-of-friends-during-summer-holiday-celebrating-birthday.jpg)